GeniusLuo/angular-antd-mobile/README.md

 # AngularAntdMobile
-This project use the antd mobile ui.
+This project use the NG-ZORRO-MOBILE ui.

+For more detail, please go to the http://ng.mobile.ant.design/#/docs/getting-started/zh

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

 ## Development server